AppLayerLabs/bdk-cpp/README.md

 If you want an **assisted/automatic** deploy, there are helper scripts on the `scripts` folder:

 * **AIO-setup.sh** - Setup, deploy and start the Subnet.
-Five validator nodes, six normal and one discovery node will be deployed, all of them acting as validators.
+Five validator nodes, six normal and one discovery node will be deployed, all of them acting as rdPoS.

 ## Setting up a local network

 The AIO-setup.sh script will deploy a Subnet with 5 validator nodes, 6 normal nodes and 1 discovery node.
-All of them will be validators.
+All of them will be rdPoS.

 The deployed chain will have the following information by default: